 Many airlines continue flying their routes as scheduled, despite doing so with almost or completely empty planes, in order to retain ownership of the most valuable flight paths and time slots.
 Doing so comes at an astronomical cost — on United Airlines, for instance, flights must be at least 76 percent full just to break even with the cost of operating the plane.
 An empty plane can cost nearly $30 thousand dollars.

 The next few weeks will be pivotal for the country’s health—both medically and economically.
 Countries like Hong Kong, which have locked down early and made COVID-19 tests widely available, have successfully managed to flatten the curve of the pandemic while others have suffered far greater losses.
 Politicians, medical professionals, and everyday citizens alike have issued statements pleading for others to stay isolated to help contain the spread of the virus.
 Outcomes for the travel industry, the global economy, and the wellbeing of the country will depend heavily on how well Americans listen.
-Pandemic holiday travel for Americans also relies heavily on the country’s response to the virus.
+Pandemic holiday travel for Americans also relies heavily on the country’s response to the virus as well as Americans’ overall travel preferences during COVID-19.

 Booking data via Key Data, used with permission.